vatesfr/xen-orchestra/@xen-orchestra/mixins/docs/SslCertificate.md

 # When set, DNS-01 is used instead of HTTP-01.
 # XO does not need to be publicly reachable on port 80.
 acmeDnsChallengeFile = '/etc/xo-server/dns-challenge.json'

+# How long XO will wait for the DNS record to be validated before giving up.
+#
+# Expressed in milliseconds.
+Default is 1800000 (30 minutes).
+# Increase this value if your DNS provider has slow propagation.
+# acmeDnsChallengeTimeout = 1800000
 ```

+### How it works

 When a certificate needs to be issued or renewed, XO will: